What is Anorexia Nervosa?

-To prevent weight gain or to continue losing weight, you may feel compelled to engage in unhealthy eating behaviors including severely restricting the amount of food that you eat and exercising obsessively, even when you are at a dangerous or unhealthily low weight.
+Anorexia nervosa, often referred to as just "anorexia", is an eating disorder characterized by a distorted body image and intense fear of being overweight.
+To prevent weight gain or to continue losing weight, those with anorexia nervosa may feel compelled to engage in unhealthy eating behaviors including severely restricting the amount of food they eat and exercising obsessively, even when they are at a dangerous or unhealthily low weight.

-The hallmark symptom of anorexia is an extremely low body weight along with an avoidance of food and a fear of eating or gaining weight.
-Many noticeable symptoms of anorexia are actually symptoms of starvation.
-If you or a loved one are suffering from anorexia, your symptoms may include:
+Hallmark anorexia symptoms include an extremely low body weight along with an avoidance of food and a fear of eating or gaining weight.
+Many noticeable anorexia symptoms are actually symptoms of starvation.
+Additional anorexia symptoms may include:

 - Fear of food and constant attempts to avoid eating